Book Now

 Max Altitude: 1,960m / 6,430 ftMeals: Lunch and dinnerAccommodation: Guest houseDuration: 9-10 hoursDistance: 180km / 111 milesTravel Mode: Local Bus/Jeep

-By the end of a long day, we will reach Chame, resting nicely and soundly in the middle of the Manang district.
-Rest assured; we will take in some soon-to-be amazing views of Annapurna IV, LamjungHimal, and Annapurna II with a lovely backdrop!
+By the end of a long day, rest nicely and soundly in the middle of the Manang district.

 Max Altitude: 2,675m / 8,776 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 6-7 hoursDistance: 18km / 11 milesTravel Mode: Walking